konsoletyper/teavm/README.md

 -----------

 WebAssembly support is in experimental status.
 It may lack major features available in JavaScript backend.
-There's no documentation yet and you should do many things by hands (like embedding generated `wasm` file into your page, importing JavaScript objects, etc).
+There's no documentation yet, and you should do many things by hands (like embedding generated `wasm` file into your page, importing JavaScript objects, etc).
 Look at [samples/benchmark](https://github.com/konsoletyper/teavm/blob/master/samples/benchmark/) module.
 You should first examine `pom.xml` file to learn how to build `wasm` file from Java.